 Il Cinema in Piazza

 And we know what it means to feel tight in such a large and populated district, yet so poor in sociality and culture.
 Thus, we too have decided to roll up our sleeves and try to replace the void and silence with dynamic participation.
-The experience of the past few years revealed that cultural and social planning does not stop at the organisation and planning of an outdoor cinema, but it is able to represent and promote growth, even economic, of all the activities
+The experience of the past few years revealed that cultural and social planning does not stop at the organization and planning of an outdoor cinema, but it is able to represent and promote growth, even economic, of all the activities in the neighbourhood.

-We want this project to give life to places where different ideas of living the city and new cultural expressions can find a home, where we can pose questions that allow us to build new perspectives, where we can discuss and reflect on the future of our city, the role of the cinema theatres and the cinematographic endeavour, of social, cultural and youth policies, of integration and inclusion, of the fight against crime, of the urban peripheries inside and on the margins of the cities.
+We want this project to give life to places where different ideas of living the city and new cultural expressions can find a home, where we can raise questions that allow us to build new perspectives, where we can discuss and reflect on the future of our city, the role of the cinema theatres and the cinematographic endeavour, of social, cultural and youth policies, of integration and inclusion, of the fight against crime, of the suburbs inside and on the margins of the cities.

-Two years later, having managed to stop the demolition of the theatre built in 1956 from a project by Angelo Di Castro, the volunteers reopen a small abandoned bakery, made available for free by some of the residents, converting it in a small essay theatre.
-And thus, thanks to the support from great masters like Bernardo Bertolucci, Franco Rosi and Ettore Scola, they keep fighting the battle to save the historical theatres of Rome.
-Neither cinephiles nor students of the Seventh Art, they begin to give new colours to monuments, squares and outskirts of their city with great masterpieces of cinematography, to the point of animating for sixty consecutive nights the place from which they started their endeavours to save the Cinema America: Piazza San Cosimato.
+A group of youths coming from the outskirts of the city, after thoroughly mapping the abandoned spaces of Rome and months of assemblies with residents of the Trastevere neighborhood, on November 13th 2012 began a battle to save and safeguard the historical Cinema America from its imminent reconversion into parking lots and apartments.
+Two years later, having managed to stop the demolition of the theater built in 1956 from a project by Angelo Di Castro, they reopened a small abandoned bakery, granted for free by some of the residents, converting it into a small movie theater.
+And thus, thanks to the support of great masters like Bernardo Bertolucci, Franco Rosi and Ettore Scola, they kept fighting the battle to save the historical and abandoned theaters of Rome.
+Neither cinephiles nor students of the Seventh Art, they began to give new colors to monuments, squares and outskirts of their city with great masterpieces of the cinematographic heritage, to the point of animating for sixty consecutive nights the place from which they started their endeavors to save the Cinema America: Piazza San Cosimato.